Kimchi Fried Rice in 20 Minutes! (VIDEO)

 • I’ve also used bacon, spam, or Chinese sausage (lap cheong).

-• 1/2 cup chopped kimchi – Kimchi is a fermented cabbage that is a staple in Korean cuisine.
+• kimchi – Kimchi is a fermented cabbage that is a staple in Korean cuisine.
 This is the key ingredient for Kimchi Fried Rice!
 It’s become extremely popular over the last few years – I’ve seen it sold in just about every grocery store.
 However, if possible, I recommend buying your kimchi from a Korean market.
 They will have the largest and best selection.

 • Traditionally, you should make Kimchi Fried Rice with “old” kimchi – aged kimchi is more fermented, which makes the kimchi softer, more sour, and there is more Kimchi “juice”.